JollyShmo/CSV_Import_Blender/README.md

 3. Click the 'Install' button and choose the downloaded `CSV_Import_Blender-main.zip` file.
 4. Now, you can import CSV files containing vertex data by going to 'File > Import' and selecting 'CSV Mesh (.csv)'.

+## Tools Needed
+- [Blender](https://www.blender.org): The open-source 3D creation suite used to run the addon.
+- [RenderDoc](https://renderdoc.org/): A graphics debugger, which can be used to export the CSV files for importing.

 ## Options
 - **Scale Factor:** Scale the imported mesh.
 - **Connection Method:** Choose between connecting vertices with edges or faces.

 ## Credits
 - Author: Jolly Joe
-- Stable Version: 2.0
+- Stable Version: 4.0
 - Blender Compatibility: 2.93 or later
-- Category: Import-Export
+- Category: Import

 Please note that this addon creates a mesh with connected edges or faces based on the imported points.
 It's important to review the results and refine the mesh as needed after import.
-For more information, visit [Blender](https://www.blender.org) and [RenderDoc](https://renderdoc.org/).
+This is optimized for Stubbs The Zombie and We Happy Few, csv files come from RenderDoc exports.
+More information coming soon.